Hya0FAD/DiPTox/README.md

   - `tqdm`
   - `openpyxl`
   - `scipy`
-- Optional Dependencies (install as needed):
+- Optional Dependencies (install as needed, if not installed, then send the request using `requests`.):
   - `pubchempy>=1.0.4`: For PubChem integration
   - `chemspipy>=2.0.0`: For ChemSpider (requires API key)
   - `ctx-python>=0.0.1a7`: For CompTox Dashboard (requires API key)